Manipulating polariton condensates by Rashba-Dresselhaus coupling at room temperature: R esults

 In the LC microcavity where CsPbBr$_3$ microplates are inserted, on the one hand, cavity photons can strongly couple with excitons in the CsPbBr$_3$ layer.
-On the other hand, cavity photon modes can be tuned by electrically controlling the crystal molecule's orientation, giving rise to the RD effect.
-When the two effects occur simultaneously in this system, the system's Hamiltonian ($4\times4$) in the exciton-photon linearly polarized H-V basis reads
+On the other hand, cavity photon modes can be tuned by electrically controlling the crystal molecules' orientation, giving rise to the RD effect.
+When the two effects occur simultaneously in this system, the system's Hamiltonian ($4\times4$) in the exciton-photon circularly polarized basis reads

-Here, $E_\textup{x}$ is the exciton energy and for different spins they are the same. $E_\textup{c}^\textup{H}$ and $E_\textup{c}^\textup{V}$ are the ground energies of cavity photon modes with orthogonal polarization and effective mass $m$.
-Here, we assume that the two cavity modes are near resonant and have the same effective mass.
+Here, $E_\textup{x}$ is the exciton energy which is the same for different spins. $E_\textup{p}$ is the ground state energy of cavity photon modes with effective mass $m$.
 The two cavity photon modes are perpendicularly linearly polarized and have different parity.
-The former leads to that they can strongly couple only to their corresponding excitons with the coupling strength $\Omega$ and the latter results in the RD effect with the spin-splitting strength $\xi$ along $k_x$ direction. $\beta_{1}$ denotes the XY splitting. $\beta_{1}$ represents the TE-TM splitting and $\varphi\in[0\ 2\pi]$ is the polar angle.
-The composited polaritons inherit the RD interaction from the cavity photon component.
-The LC molecule can be rotated by the external voltage, which modulates the anisoptropic refractive index distribution within the microcavity.
-The changes of the refractive indices alter only one of the perpendicularly polarized cavity photon modes, such that two LP branches can approach each other and consequently are shifted along $k_x$ direction depending on the polarization when they are brought into resonance.
+The former leads to that they can strongly couple only to their corresponding excitons with the coupling strength $\Omega$ and the latter results in the RD effect with the spin-splitting strength $\xi$ along $k_x$ direction. $\beta_{0}$ denotes the XY splitting. $\beta_{1}$ represents the TE-TM splitting and $\varphi\in[0\ 2\pi]$ is the polar angle.
+The composite polariton particles inherit the RD interaction from the cavity photon component.
+The LC molecules can be rotated by the external voltage, which modulates the anisoptropic refractive index distribution within the microcavity.
+The changes of the refractive indices alter only one of the horizontally linearly polarized cavity photon modes, such that two lower-polariton (LP) branches can approach each other and consequently are shifted along $k_x$ direction, depending on the polarization, when they are brought into resonance.